'Profits over compliance': TD takes record $3 billion guilty plea

 Adobe Stock

-TD Bank Group became the first bank to plead guilty to money laundering conspiracy Thursday, marking a historic resolution to a yearslong compliance saga that is not only the most expensive case of its kind, but will also prove to be a massive hamstring to the Canadian bank's stateside operations.
+TD Bank Group became the first bank to plead guilty to money-laundering conspiracy Thursday, marking a historic resolution to a yearslong compliance saga that is not only the most expensive case of its kind, but will also prove to be a massive hamstring to the Canadian bank's stateside operations.

 The Toronto-based bank pleaded guilty to criminal charges that it blundered its anti-money-laundering controls, allowing hundreds of millions of dirty dollars to be run through its channels.
 Attorney General Merrick Garland said at a press conference that by helping criminals, TD "became one" itself, creating "an environment that allowed financial crime to flourish.

-TD agreed to pay $3.09 billion in fines, and its U.S. asset size will be limited indefinitely at about $434 billion.
+TD agreed to pay $3.09 billion in fines, and its U.S. assets will be limited indefinitely at about $434 billion.
 The monetary penalties are roughly in line with what the company had been projecting for months, but there had been greater uncertainty about how much of a hit TD's potential U.S. growth would take.

 "The vast majority of financial institutions have partnered with Fincen to protect the integrity of the U.S. financial system.
 TD Bank did the opposite," Adeyemo said.
 "From fentanyl and narcotics trafficking, to terrorist financing and human trafficking, TD Bank's chronic failures provided fertile ground for a host of illicit activity to penetrate our financial system."

-The Justice Department will fine the bank a record $1.8 billion, and Fincen will charge a record $1.3 billion.
+The Justice Department will fine the bank a record $1.8 billion, and Fincen will charge it a record $1.3 billion.
 The bank also reached agreements with the Fed and OCC, whose charges of $123.5 million and $450 million, respectively, will be credited by the two larger penalties.

 "TD Bank chose profits over compliance with the law — a decision that is now costing the bank billions of dollars in penalties," Garland said.
 "Let me be clear: our investigation continues, and no individual involved in TD Bank's illegal conduct is off limits."